-To illustrate this proposal using the current UNC Modification Panel arrangements; assuming a Panel comprised of 5 Transporter representatives, 5 Shipper representatives and 1 consumer representative and that all votes are cast, it would take at least 7 votes in favour for the Modification Panel to recommend implementation of a UNC Modification Proposal originating from a licence condition.
-If this proposal is not implemented, it would continue to take 6 votes in favour to achieve a majority recommendation to implement for such Modification Proposals.
+To illustrate this proposal using the current UNC Modification Panel arrangements; assuming a Panel comprised of 5 Transporter representatives and 5 Shipper representatives and that all votes are cast, it would take at least 7 votes in favour for the Modification Panel to recommend implementation of a UNC Modification Proposal originating from a licence condition.
+If this proposal is not implemented, it would continue to take 6 votes in favour to achieve a majority recommendation.

-For clarity, it is intended that two-thirds majority voting should only apply to Modification Proposals arising either directly from an obligation or condition to bring forward a proposal (i.e. a Modification Proposal raised in response to a direction originating from a licence condition) or indirectly (i.e. a Modification Proposal arising from an industry review process which was initiated to meet a direction originating from a licence condition) from a Transporter's licence condition.
+For clarity, it is intended that two-thirds majority voting should only apply to Modification Proposals arising either directly from an obligation or condition to bring forward a proposal1 (i.e. a Modification Proposal raised in response to a direction originating from a licence condition) or indirectly (i.e. a Modification Proposal arising from an industry review process which was initiated to meet a direction originating from a licence condition) from a Transporter's licence condition.